On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups: Preliminaries

 \begin{thm}[Gersten \cite{Gersten94}, Kapovich--Leeb \cite{KL98}] Let $M$ be a non-geometric manifold.
 Then $M$ is a graph manifold if and only if the divergence of $\pi_1(M)$ is quadratic, and $M$ is a mixed manifold if and only if the divergence of $\pi_1(M)$ is exponential. \end{thm}

-\begin{rem} Let $M$ be a compact, orientable $3$--manifold with linear divergence.
-Then $M$ has geometry of Sol or $M$ is a Seifert manifold.
+\begin{rem} Let $M$ be a compact, orientable $3$--manifold whose fundamental group has linear divergence.
+Then $M$ has the geometry of Sol, or $M$ is a Seifert manifold.
 However, if the universal cover $\tilde{M}$ of $M$ is a fattened tree crossed with $\R$, then $M$ must be a Seifert manifold. \end{rem}